February Garden Chores

 • Divide and replant crowded perennials after they emerge.

 • Finish planting shrubs and trees.
-Fertilize.
+Fertilize as indicated by soil tests

-• Prune
+• Prune:

 • Dormant trees – avoid pruning citrus until the spring.